 Academic Dishonesty: Cheating is absolutely forbidden in my class.
 Students who submit the work of others as their own or cheat on exams or other assignments will receive a failing grade in the course and will be reported to college authorities.
 Please look at the course catalog for more information.

 Homework is collected every class and each homework assignment is worth ten points until one week before the 'W' date.
-The first four assignments after that point will be each worth 5 points extra credit.
 The last few homework assignments will be collected, but not graded.